gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/sharing_an_entity.md

 ## How to share a record

-After [exploring](./exploring_the_registry.html) the registry to find a record and [viewing it's details](./viewing-records.html#searching-the-registry), you can click the "Share Entity" button on the right to copy to your cliboard a unique, persistent and shareable link.
+After [exploring](./exploring_the_registry.html) the registry to find a record and [viewing its details](./exploring_the_registry#viewing-records), you can click the "Share Entity" button on the right to copy to your cliboard a unique, persistent and shareable link.

 TODO validate this after updates to the share button.